Axel2293/Obsidian-Notes/Important/C/Sockets.md

 For organizational reasons, it’s sometimes convenient to declare that “this first part of this IP address up through this bit is the network portion of the IP address, and the *remainder is the host portion*.

 For instance, with IPv4, you might have 192.0.2.12, and we could say that the first three bytes are the net-work and the last byte was the host.
 Or, put another way, we’re talking about host 12 on network 192.0.2.0
+# Port Numbers
+16-bit number thats like the local address for the connection.
+Think of the IP address as the street address of a hotel, and the port number as the room number.
+POrts under 1024 are often consideres special, and usually require special OS privileges to use.
+Fun Fact:
+- DOOM used port 666

+# Byte Order
+## Big-Endian
+Store bytes
+##